Businesses can't function without confidential information.

 This is primarily because the right to keep information secret is not a personal property right – it is a right to sue to prevent others from disclosing or misusing information (which is secret).

-In technical language, it's a “chose in action” – an intangible right to sue for enforcement of the duty of confidentiality.
+In technical language, it's a chose in action – an intangible personal property right to sue for enforcement of the duty of confidentiality.

 Legal Remedies for Breach